 Handyman Tips and Tricks

 Many household repairs can be done by the homeowner, rather than having to call a professional handyman or repair service.
-This is a guide about handyman tips and tricks.
+This is a page about handyman tips and tricks.

 There are many repairs that can be made by you the homeowner that people regularly pay to have repaired.
 So, I convinced my husband, who runs his own home repair and maintenance business, to give me his "top ten" repairs that homeowners can do themselves and his secrets for making them easy.
 Plumbing problems does not always require a plumber.
 Here are a couple of tricks and tips that can help you to fix that plugged up sink: